moehriegitt/hob3l/README.md

 for long, so the memory leaks do not build up.
 The goal is to have a proper, fast pool based allocation.
 This is prepared, but incomplete.

-No 'install' target has been added to the makefile yet.
+There are not enough tests.

+The tests that exist often only test a lack of crash, but whether the algorithm works needs to be inspected by a human.

 ## Building

 Building relies on GNU make and gcc, and uses no automake or other meta-make layer.
-Some Perl scripts generate C code, but all generated C code is also checked in, so this is only invoked when changes are made.
+Some Perl scripts are used to generate C code, but all generated C code is also checked in, so the scripts are only invoked when changes are made.

 Make variables can be used to switch how the stuff is compiled.
 Since this is pure standard C (albeit with gcc extensions), it should be